Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 -   `,gender`: Choose the gender of the artists to exclusively play from
 -   `,answer`: Choose whether to type in your answer (and allow typos), or to pick from multiple choices on buttons
 -   `,cutoff`: Set a cutoff year for songs.
 Only songs released during and after the cutoff year will be chosen
+-   `,spotify`: Play songs from a Spotify playlist.
 -   `,artisttype`: Choose whether to hear from soloists, groups, or both.
 -   `,release`: Specify whether only official releases are played, or include b-sides + dance practices + acoustic versions + remixes
 -   `,language`: Choose whether to include Japanese/English/Chinese songs, or only Korean songs